Protection of Minors Policy

 Failure to Report to USF- If an employee fails to report suspected sexual abuse of a minor, this may result in disciplinary action, including termination, consistent with applicable University policies.

-A Mandated Reporter who fails to execute their legal obligations may be subject to criminal penalties including fines, imprisonment or both.
+A Mandated Reporter who fails to execute their legal obligations to report may be subject to criminal penalties including fines, imprisonment or both under Section 11166c of CANRA

 What information should you give and what information should you request of the reporting agency:

-1. Call immediately or as soon as practicable
+1. Call immediately or as soon as possible

 2. Make a written report

 A request for an exception to the training and fingerprinting requirements must be submitted for review and approval in accordance with the procedures contained in this Policy.
-See Authorization.
+See "Authorization" for further information.

 Infrequent Contact with Minors